TheMaster1127/HTH/DOCUMENTATION.md

 Variables in HTH have the same scope rules as JavaScript, as HTH transpiles to JavaScript.
 This means:

 - **Global Scope**: Variables declared outside of any function or block have global scope and can be accessed from anywhere within the script.
-- **Local Scope**: Variables declared inside a function or block using the `Local` keyword have local scope and are accessible only within that function or block.
+- **Local Scope**: Variables declared inside a function or block have local scope and are accessible only within that function or block.

 #### Example: